 Prevent Sewer Spills

-- Cooking oil, shortening, lard, meat dripping, butter, gravy and mayonnaise are all examples of what should not go down the drain.
+- Do not pour cooking oil, shortening, lard, meat dripping, butter, gravy or mayonnaise down the drain.

-- Pour used cooking oil into a milk carton, frozen juice can or other non-recyclable container, and throw it in the garbage, not down the drain.
+- Pour the above substances into a milk carton, frozen juice can or other non-recyclable container, and throw it in the garbage, not down the drain.

 - Before you wash greasy pots and pans, or put them in the dishwasher, wipe out the grease with a paper towel, and throw the towel in the garbage.